 There are many Hindu gods and goddesses for various different purposes and with different attributes.
-Hindus are popularly known for worshiping and following many Gods and Goddesses.
-The major Hindu population of the world worship and follow almost all Hindu gods and goddesses, many worship single god while accepting others.
+Hindus are popularly known for worshipping and following many Gods and Goddesses.
+The Hindu population of the world worship and follow almost all Hindu gods and goddesses, many worship single god while accepting others.

 Vedic Deities like Indra, Varun, Agni, Vayu, Surya, etc are major Vedic Gods according to Rig Veda, but they have different roles and positions in Puranas.
 The roles of Hindu God and Goddesses are recorded in the form of writings in various Hindu Scriptures.

 In Brhadaranyaka Upanishad while discussing Brahman, Yajnavalkya is asked how many gods are there.
 The number 33 comes from the number of Vedic gods explained by Yajnavalkya in Brhadaranyaka Upanishad – the eight Vasus, the eleven Rudras, the twelve Adityas, Indra and Prajapati.
 (Chapter I, hymn 9, verse 2)